gtaylor44/Crane/README.md

 Crane supports caching for tuning application performance.

 Currently only MemoryCacheProvider (which uses MemoryCache by .NET) is supported.
-You can easily implement your own cache provider (e.g. Redis) by implementing the
+You can easily implement your own cache provider (e.g. Redis) by extending the
-ICraneCacheProvider interface.
+AbstractCraneCacheProvider interface.
 Once a cache provider is registered, you can supply 'cacheKey' as a named parameter to ExecuteReader queries.

 ```c#
 dataAccess